 Am I entitled to be paid superannuation?

-If you’re an employee, aged 18 or over and earn more than $450 a month (before tax) then you’re generally eligible to receive SG super contributions.
+If you’re an employee, and aged 18 or over then you’re generally eligible to receive SG super contributions.
 If you’re under 18 you must also work more than 30 hours per week to be entitled to SG contributions.
 If you’re a contractor you may also be eligible depending on whether you’re considered an employer for super purposes.

-Check your pay slips to make sure you’re being paid super at the new legal SG rate of 10%, using the chart above as a reference point.
+Check your pay slips to make sure you’re being paid super at the correct SG rate, using the chart above as a reference point.